-Thurston County's housing affordability index was 172.0 for the first quarter of 2016 and has experienced a significant drop since the first quarter of 2015 (183.4).
-However, Thurston County is still more affordable than the first quarter of 2007 (104.8) when affordability was at its lowest.
+Thurston County's housing affordability index was 154.9 for the first quarter of 2017.
+Housing affordability decreased from the previous year, however Thurston County is still more affordable than the first quarter of 2007 when affordability was at its lowest (104.8).

 Thurston County remains: